Accounts, cards, and transactions

 Recurring payments

-A recurring payment is any charge or income that repeats on a predictable schedule: subscriptions, utilities, rent, salary, interest.
+A recurring payment is any charge or income that repeats at a predictable frequency: subscriptions, utilities, rent, salary, interest.
 Clatri records them as separate entities from individual transactions.

 Each recurring payment has: